intuition-dev/httpRPC/src/node-srv/readme.md

 ## HTTP-RPC

 Inspired by JSON-RPC, but works over HTTP: specifically it works with a browser over http protocol.
 Google FireBase use gRPC, based on protocol buffers.
 Other alternatives are REST and GraphQL.
-HTTP-RPC leverages browsers fetch() command.
+HTTP-RPC leverage browsers fetch() command.
 As a plus, it has built in edge cache: it can use both browser cache and CDN cache.

 ## Features